 Why it's a problem: Continuous-tension movements without breath turn anaerobic fast.
 You lose the cardio benefit and end the set way too early.

 The fix: Exhale on every push, inhale on every pull-back.
-Say the word "push" out loud on the forward phase if you have to — it forces the exhale.
+Say the word "push" out loud on the forward phase if you have to.
+It forces the exhale.

 Dropping the Hands